-It’s what keeps you looking like an hourglass instead of a box, regardless of the rest of your garments.
+It’s what will keep you looking like an hourglass instead of a box, regardless of the rest of your garments.

 Triangle– circle skirt

 You will always easily recognize a circle skirt, because it cinches the waist and then flows away from the abdomen, hips and legs as it goes down.
-So it’s easy to see how circle skirts punctuate your best assets as a triangle shape, and minimize your largest areas.
+So it’s easy to see how circle skirts punctuate your best assets as a triangle shape.

-High waisted wrap skirts-especially asymmetric ones, and A-line skirts; eecially ones made of heavier fabrics that don’t add any extra volume to the lower half of your body.
+High waisted wrap skirts are also beautiful on you-especially asymmetric ones.
+As are A-line skirts; eecially ones made of heavier fabrics that don’t add any extra volume to the lower half of your body.

 Reverse triangle-A line or bubble skirts

-My other suggestions for you are: peplum skirts, especially if you have a bit more of a tummy and a bit less of a booty.
+My other suggestions for you are peplum skirts, especially if you have a bit more of a tummy and a bit less of a booty.

-Pleated skirts can add volume and dimension to rectangle shaped gals, making the silhouette more feminine!
+Pleated skirts can add volume and dimension to rectangle shaped gals, softening the silhouette.
 This is especially true if the fabric is rigid and makes the skirt pouf out.

-In order to balance the pleats on the bottom, rectangle shaped women can also add a voluminous top that tapers at the waist. you can also go with a very embellished one-again like the one in the picture below.
+In order to balance the pleats on the bottom, rectangle shaped women can also add a voluminous top that tapers at the waist.
+You can also go with a very embellished one-again like the one in the picture below.

 Other great choices for you can be pencil skirts, which highlight your petite frame, and even circle skirts, to give the illusion of extra curves.

 This allows you to keep the attention on one of your most beautiful features.
-A thicker, stiffer fabric will also keep your silhouette more structured compared to flimsier fabrics, and will camouflage a thicker midriff.
+A thicker, stiffer fabric will also keep your silhouette more structured compared to flimsier fabrics.
+And it can help shape and define a thicker midriff.